KirinDave/Clipping/README.markdown

     if( decisionStore() ) { println("yes") } else { println("no") }

-This code will always print "yes", because the value cached in the `decisionStore` will immediately update (Assuming there are no other threads with references to `decisionStore` altering its value)
+This code will always print "yes", because the value cached in the `decisionStore` will immediately update (assuming there are no other threads with references to `decisionStore` altering its value)

 Finally, sometimes it is useful to predicate a value update to a piece